StroppaFR/CTF-Writeups/2022/Root-Me 10K/Crypto/Easy XOR/README.md

 key[19]: ['y']
 ```

-This looks pretty good !
+This looks pretty good!
 We can already guess the second half of the key is `s3cr3t k3y`.

 ## Finding the rest of the key